Henry Brooke, 11th Baron Cobham: Cobham and the Main Plot

 Contemporary accounts portray Cobham as a good natured but unintelligent man.
 He opposed the ascension of James I to the throne, along with Thomas Grey, 15th Baron Grey de Wilton.
 Cobham's dislike of James may have arisen from quarrels over religious policy, but Lord Grey was anti-Catholic.
 Cobham shows little political activity prior to James's time, and he seems generally to have been an uninvolved peer.
 His brother, Sir George Brooke, on the other hand, was involved in radical religious politics.

 In 1603, the first year of James I's rule, both Brookes were involved in plots against the king.
-George Brooke entered into the radical and absurd Bye Plot with two Catholic priests, William Watson and William Clark, to kidnap the king and privy council, and force them to ease the political persecution of English Catholics.
+George Brooke entered into the Bye Plot with two Catholic priests, William Watson and William Clark, to kidnap the king and privy council, and force them to ease the political persecution of English Catholics.

 At the very same time, Grey and Cobham entered into the Main Plot to raise a regiment of soldiers and force a coup d'etat.
 Cobham and Grey were to raise one-hundred and sixty thousand pounds (a figure that could be safely multiplied by twenty to convert to contemporary money) to bribe or hire an army.
 Cobham was to be the go-between with the Princely Count of Arenberg, who would do the actual negotiations with the Spanish court for the money.
 The conspirators, upon seizing government, would depose James and put Lady Arabella Stuart on the throne in his stead.

 It is very likely that none of the offers from the Princely Count Arenberg were in good faith.
-It is plausible to concede that the Spanish court, already deeply in debt to banks in the Spanish Netherlands and the Dutch Republic, with the failure of the Spanish Armada years before, and having lost many of its galleons to English pirates, was in any position to offer such an astronomical sum to a somewhat improbable enterprise.
+It is plausible to concede that the Spanish court, already deeply in debt to banks in the Spanish Netherlands and the Dutch Republic, with the failure of the Spanish Armada years before, and having lost many of its galleons to English pirates, was in no position to offer such an astronomical sum to a somewhat improbable enterprise.
 However, Cobham believed the offers.
 He spoke with Sir Walter Raleigh about contacting Arenberg, and he was readying to set forth.

-However, the Bye plot was discovered through its hireling "swordsmen," and the Bye plot conspirators were imprisoned.
+However, the Bye plot was discovered through its hireling "swordsmen", and the Bye plot conspirators were imprisoned.
 George Brooke may have sought to avoid a death sentence by informing on his brother.
 In any case, he provided information on the Main plot, and Grey, Cobham, and Raleigh were imprisoned in the Tower.
 During the trial, the evidence was shown to be inconsistent, especially in regard to Raleigh.
 The Bye plot conspirators were executed in 1603, and the Main plot conspirators were left in the Tower.
 In 1604 (new style), Cobham's honours in the Knights of the Garter were taken down and expelled.

 Cobham, aged and sick, was released from the Tower in 1618, and died shortly after in a "dingy apartment in the Minories".